Evolutionary dynamics of any multiplayer game on regular graphs: : Applications

 As mentioned in the main text, there are $n=2$ strategies in the traditional public goods game:

 $1=\text{Cooperation}$ ($C$);

 $2=\text{Defection}$ ($D$).

-Cooperation means to invest $c$ to the common pool containing the co-players in $\mathbf{k}$ and oneself.
+Cooperation means investing $c$ in the common pool containing the co-players in $\mathbf{k}$ and oneself.
 Defection means investing nothing.
 The investment of all these $k+1$ players ($k_1 c$ for a focal defector and $(k_1+1)c$ for a focal cooperator) is enlarged by a synergy factor $r$ ($r>1$).
 The resultant public goods ($rk_1 c$ for a focal defector and $r(k_1+1)c$ for a focal cooperator) are equally distributed to all $k+1$ players.
 Therefore, for co-player configuration $\mathbf{k}=(k_1,k_2)$, we have the following payoff calculation in a single game,